The Feast Of Tabernacles; Jewish Thanksgiving That Guests And Celebrates Humanity

-Bidding his family to the services at the allotted time, he reached the synagogue with his eyes filled with mirth.
-It was the first day marking the 'Festival of Ingathering'.
+Bidding his family of the services at the allotted time, he reached the synagogue with his eyes filled with mirth.
+It was the first day marking the Festival of Ingathering.
 The Rabbi knew his duties.
 He had prayers to offer after ablution.
-The prayers involving waving of the lulav (date palm frond), hadassim (myrtle branches), aravot (willow twigs) and etrog (a citron fruit): the Four Species.
-All part of the Yom Tov spirit.
+The prayers involve the waving of the lulav (date palm frond), hadassim (myrtle branches), aravot (willow twigs), and etrog (a citron fruit): the Four Species; all part of the Yom Tov spirit.

 "We celebrate Sukkot as a commemoration of God's miraculous ways.
 He kept us alive when we left Egypt in search of the promised land.
 Sukkot is a reminder of the virtue that sharing is caring.
 It aims to strengthen bonds through morality and sanctity.
 The Torah pushes against the creation of the most ideal holy society.
-But I want to ask you, what is the ideal?
+But I want to ask you, what is ideal?

-People in the face of adversity had maintained their faith.
-If we can keep a small per cent of this dedication, our ideal would be complete.
+"The ideal changes are based on perspective.
+Jews all over the world have celebrated this harvest festival.
+We have celebrated Sukkot in the desert's scorching sands and in the correction camps of the much atrocious tyrant.
+We have faced the Lord with gratitude, even when we had very little to be thankful about.
+My saba (grandfather) had often told me and my akhot (sister) stories about the dreaded Holocaust.
+He told us that the Jews present in the Warsaw ghetto, and this I mean way back in 1941, had built a Sukkah (hut) on the top-floor balcony.
+They had queued for hours awaiting their turns on the Sukkah and to offer prayers over a set of the traditional four species, smuggled in from Switzerland.
+People in the face of adversity maintained their faith.
+If we can keep a small percentage of this dedication, our ideal would be complete.
 The Holocaust still lives.
 The violence is now widespread.
 The natural process would have been to exterminate such extreme episodes of inhumanity.
 Yet, the saddening fact is violence still exists.
 It is further pronounced and limitless.
 Humanity is on the brink of a breakdown.
-Hatred and jealousy; sins dominant over virtues of love and peace."
+Hatred and jealousy, sins dominant over virtues of love and peace."

-Rabbi Elyakim smiled, "Hence, at the face of this magnificent festivities, I urge you to seek him not only for his benevolence but also to redirect us on the path to being humane; salvation will follow there forth.
+"At the face of these magnificent festivities, I urge you to seek him.
+Not only for his benevolence, but also to redirect us on the path to being humane.
+Salvation will follow there forth.
 I pray for our sons.
-May they practise and preach compassion for thy neighbours.
+May they practice and preach compassion for thy neighbors.
 May the spirit of Sukkot linger on.
 May this bountiful festival bring us closer to humanity and binds every family in love and togetherness."

 Free Image Source

 Thank you for taking time off to read.
 If you loved it do drop a heart, share it with your friends and word out your thoughts in the comments section below if you would have given the story any different ending.
-For more upcoming content subscribe.